 Firstly attach the clasp brakes to one side of the chassis.
 There are tabs on the clasp brakes that locate into slots in the axleguard assembly (2).
-There are two different sets of slots depending on which gauge you are building to.
-The outer ones are for EM/P4 and the inner ones for OO.
 The clasp brakes can now be soldered in place on the chassis but only do one side of the wagon at the moment.
 Make sure that the clasp brakes are hard up against the axleguard assembly.
 The holes can also be used to help pin the clasp brakes to the chassis top plate when soldering.